Signal Formation in Various Detectors: Signal formation in a small-size detector

-In this case, free charges $q$ create potentials $\it\Phi $ in the positions of the $q'$ and charges $q'$ create potentials $\it\Phi '$ in the positions of the $q$.
+Eq. \eqref{eq:mmsr-1-1} states that the volume distribution of free charge, $\rho $, in three dimensional space $\it\Omega$ and the surface charge distribution, $\sigma $, on the surface $S$ surrounding the above space, create a potential $\it\Phi $ inside $\it\Omega$.
 Instead of a continuous distribution, one can use a free point charge.
 This is a mathematically simpler case to treat.
-Starting from the point charge analysis one could superimpose the appropriate partial results of many point charges to get the result for the continuous charge distribution.
+Starting from the point charge analysis, one could superimpose the appropriate partial results of many point charges to get the result for the continuous charge distribution.
 We can use the continuous charge distribution result to obtain the moving discrete point charge result, by introducing the appropriate delta function distribution.

 We will proceed with the generalization of the Shockley-Ramo theorem, for a continuous charge distribution which changes with time.